matrixise/dsmtpd/README.rst

 There are two options:

-* --port You specify the port of dsmtpd (default is 1025)
+* -p You specify the port of dsmtpd (default is 1025)
-* --iface You specify the network interface (default is loopback, 127.0.0.1)
+* -i You specify the network interface (default is loopback, 127.0.0.1)

 Use it
 ------